sinch/sinch-sdk-node/packages/voice/README.md

 // Declare the 'verification' in a standalone way const voice = new Voice(credentials);

-const requestData: CalloutsRequestData = {
+const requestData: TtsCalloutRequestData = {
-  calloutRequestBody: {
+  ttsCalloutRequestBody: {
     method: 'ttsCallout',
     ttsCallout: {
       destination: {